Handling the Estate of a Loved One

 How Long Do I Have to Open Probate Administration?

-The general rule is that probate administration must be started no later than three years after the date of death.
+The general rule is that probate administration must be started no later than three years after the date of death (but not sooner than 7 days).
 However, there are exceptions as provided in the Massachusetts Probate Code, Section 3-108.
+In New Hampshire, however, probate must be filed within 30 days of the decedent's death.